 - Stress-induced cardiomyopathy (also known as “broken heart syndrome”), which is tied to traumatic and stressful events that cause a surge in stress hormones that affect the heart’s rhythms.
 Examples of emotionally stressful events include death of a loved, a divorce, breakup or physical separation, betrayal or romantic rejection.
 (4)

-Cardiomyopathy Symptoms & Signs
+Cardiomyopathy Symptoms and Signs

 When someone first develops cardiomyopathy they are unlikely to notice any signs or symptoms.
 Symptoms usually appear as the condition progresses.
 Sometimes cardiomyopathy progresses slowly, while in other cases it worsens quickly and requires treatment right away.